-63. Notice of termination by owner who has entered into contract of sale
+63. Notice of termination by lessor who has entered into contract of sale

-(1) An owner may give notice of termination of an agreement to the tenant on the ground that he has entered into a contract for sale of the premises to which the agreement relates and under that contract he is required to give vacant possession of the premises.
+(1) A lessor may give notice of termination of a residential tenancy agreement to the tenant on the ground that the lessor has entered into a contract for the sale of the premises to which the agreement relates and under that contract the lessor is required to give vacant possession of the premises.

-(2) Where an owner gives notice of termination under subsection (1) the period of notice shall be not less than 30 days.
+(2) Where a lessor gives notice of termination under subsection (1) the period of notice must be not less than 30 days before the day on which the tenant is required under the notice to give to the lessor possession of the premises.

-(3) An owner or agent of an owner shall not give notice of termination under this section that falsely states the ground of the notice.
+(3) A lessor, or a property manager acting on behalf of the lessor, must not give notice of termination under this section that the person knows is false or misleading in a material particular.

-Penalty: $2 000.
+Penalty: a fine of $10 000.

-(4) This section does not apply to an agreement that creates a tenancy for a fixed term during the currency of that term.
+(4) This section does not apply to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term.

-[Section 63 amended by No. 59 of 1995 s.
-55.]
+[Section 63 inserted by No. 60 of 2011 s.
+63.]

-64. Notice of termination by owner without any ground
+64. Notice of termination by lessor without any ground

-(1) An owner may give notice of termination of an agreement to the tenant without specifying any ground for the notice.
+(1) A lessor may give notice of termination of a residential tenancy agreement to the tenant without specifying any ground for the notice.

-(2) Where an owner gives notice of termination under this section, the period of notice must be not less than 60 days.
+(2) Where a lessor gives notice of termination under this section, the period of notice must be not less than 60 days before the day on which the tenant is required under the notice to give to the lessor possession of the premises.

+(3) A tenant may, within 7 days after receiving a notice of termination under this section, apply to a competent court for an order —

+(a) that the period of notice be extended by a further period of up to 60 days; or

+(b) if the tenant is of the opinion that the grounds set out in section 71(3)(b)(i) apply — that the residential tenancy agreement is not terminated as a consequence of the notice.

+(4) On an application under subsection (3) the court may, as it thinks fit having regard to the justice and merits of the case —

+(a) extend the period of notice for a further period of up to 60 days and make such other orders as to compensation of the lessor for any loss caused by the extension or as to any other matter that it considers is, in the circumstances of the case, appropriate; or

+(b) make an order that the residential tenancy agreement is not terminated as a consequence of the notice; or

+(c) make an order referred to in section 71(2) and in that case the court must specify the day as from which the order for possession operates, being a day that is the later of —

+(i) a day not less than 60 days after the day on which the notice of termination was received; or

+(ii) a day within 7 days after the day on which the order was made.

-(3) This section does not apply in relation to an agreement that creates a tenancy for a fixed term during the currency of that term.
+(5) This section does not apply in relation to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term.

+[Section 64 inserted by No. 60 of 2011 s.
+63.]

-65. Termination by owner where section 32 invoked
+65. Termination by lessor where section 32 invoked

-(1) Where proceedings are pending for an order, or an order is in force, under section 32 fixing the maximum rent in respect of premises the subject of an agreement —
+(1) Where proceedings are pending for an order, or an order is in force, under section 32 fixing the maximum rent in respect of premises the subject of a residential tenancy agreement —

-(a) any notice of termination of the agreement given by the owner under section 64 is ineffectual; and
+(a) any notice of termination of the agreement given by the lessor under section 64 is ineffectual; and